nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 **Address:** 10 avenida entre Adolfo rosado salas y 3 sur, Centro, 77600 San Miguel de Cozumel, Q.R., Mexico - [Google Maps](https://goo.gl/maps/ca9hBv58wsCJ6p9J9)

+More tacos!
+This is where we had lunch while in Cozumel.
+A tiny, hole-in-the-wall type place that serves simple and delicious food.
+We happened to be there when a group of fishermen were leaving and they offered us one of their (cooked) snappers!
+A serendipitous and delicious moment.

 ### La Cocina (hotel)

 ### Sushi N Raw Bar (hotel)